hyaliyun/Google-Docs/website/learn/classes/extends/index.md

 // Derived class
 ```

-While the base class may return anything from its constructor, the derived class must return an object or `undefined`, or a {{jsxref("TypeError")}} will be thrown.
+While the base class may return anything from its constructor, the derived class must return an object or `undefined`, or a  will be thrown.

 ```js
 class ParentClass {